UW-UPL/Documentation/README.md

 ## Adding a User
 1. Have the user sign up sheet handy
 2. Ensure that they have a CSL account (if not, send e-mail to lab?)
-3. Run `sudo bash upl-admin`, and follow the prompts
+3. Run `sudo upl-admin`, and follow the prompts
 4. Log into the [CSL authenticated web pages](https://www-auth.cs.wisc.edu/forms/) as user `upluse` and add the UPL bit there.
 (It will claim it failed, but it's not true) you should have the password, if not, start by obtaining it.
 5. Add the user to the upl-users mailing list.
 You should have the password.
 If not, start by obtaining it
   * [Go to the cs mailman](https://lists.cs.wisc.edu/mailman/admin/upl-users)